sarietta/theoputer-blog/content/posts/daughter-board.md

 of the computer.
 We always want to operate on 8bits at a time, which is similar to saying we want to work on 8bits in parallel.
-In some cases we even use 16bits (e.g. the [memory address register](#ram)) but we certianly don't send one bit a time between parts of the system.
+In some cases we even use 16bits (e.g. the [memory address register](#ram)) but we certainly don't send one bit at a time between parts of the system.

 There are a number of ways to convert parallel-like signals into